 About Jon Vogel

-Jon Vogel is a 4th year dental student at UT Houston dental school.
+Jon Vogel is a fourth-year dental student at UT Houston dental school.
 He has a passion for oral health prevention and expanding access to care.
 Unsurprisingly, he is equally passionate about advocacy, whether it be advocating for our profession or for our patients.